 5.5.2.
 Conditions for 5000-Level Course Designations

 5.6.
 Graduate Courses (6000-7999): These courses are limited to graduate students and graduate degrees and certificates.
-Graduate courses may only be offered at USHE institutions with a Regent-approved mission to offer graduate-level programs.
+Graduate courses may only be offered at USHE institutions with a Board-approved mission to offer graduate-level programs.

 5.6.1.
 Special Graduate Course Number Designations: The following designation of graduate course numbers guide, but do not constrain, institutional course numbering policies.